-- During the period of this job, the consultant will be based in ISPR and CEFoRD Field office or hired accommodation with frequent travel to field locations for data collection supervision and monitoring.
-S/He may be asked to overnight in the far counties of the target project sites under - All raw data collected, and reports generated will remain the property of the ISPR and the consultant will have no any rights of ownership after the end of the evaluation.
+- The consultant will be based in the ISPR and CEFoRD Field office or hired accommodation with frequent travel to field locations for data collection supervision and monitoring.
+S/He may be asked to overnight in the far counties of the target project sites under - All raw data collected and reports generated will remain the property of the ISPR, and the consultant will have no rights of ownership after the end of the evaluation.